Blueswing/PyTableConverter/README.md

 and the output will be written to `example.html`.

-If not input file is given, the command will expect input from `stdin`,
+If no input file is given, the command will expect the input from `stdin`.
+In this case, the source format `-s csv` **MUST** be given.

 ```bash
 tableconverter -s csv -d html -o example.html